trychlos/pwix-env-settings/README.md

 ## Configuration

-The package's behavior can be configured through a call to the `pwixEnvSettings.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+The package's behavior can be configured through a call to the `EnvSettings.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Single known configuration option is: